Florida Opportunity Hub

 Orlando’s Economic Development Department includes Permitting Services, Code Enforcement, City Planning, Business Development, and the Downtown Development Board/CRA.

-Why it matters: This department is a high-value source cluster for permit activity, business expansion support, redevelopment programs, and downtown project signals that can become vendor opportunities.
+This department is a high-value source cluster for permit activity, business expansion support, redevelopment programs, and downtown project signals that can become vendor opportunities.

 permitseconomic developmentcity planningsource monitor

-development activityOrlando, Orange County
+development activityOrlando, Orange Countyreviewed

 Orlando lists downtown improvement projects through 2027